 How does the Kiviter technology work?

-The group currently operates three shale fuel oil plants based on Kiviter technology: Gas Generation Plant No 4 (1943), Gas Generation Plant No 5 (1951) and a 1000-ton gas generation plant (1981).
+The group currently operates two shale fuel oil plants based on Kiviter technology: Gas Generation Plant No 4 (1943) and Gas Generation Plant No 5 (1951).
+A 1000-ton gas generation plant (1981) has been shut down since March 2020 due to a shortage of raw materials.

 The production is based on the process of pyrolysis.
 The heat required for pyrolysis is obtained by burning a part of the gas formed during pyrolysis.
 The process takes place in a vertical retort with a cross-sectional heat carrier.
 The Kiviter technology for oil shale thermal processing uses a 25–125 mm fraction of oil shale, which is fed into the retort from above.
 The oil shale moves from the loading box through a pyrolysis chamber, and mixes with a perpendicular flow of flue gases produced by burning the producer gas.